aawferris/producetive.ly/README.md

 ## Project Description

-Here at Productive.ly, we strive to help our customers experience their carpe diem.
-Our newest innovation, never before seen on the face of the planet, is hand-crafted to increase your optimum efficiency as you strive to carpe diem.
+At Ferrous-Clad, we strive to help our customers experience their carpe diem.
+Our newest innovation, Productive.ly, will help the focused become more focused, the driven to become more driven and the productive to reach the upper echelons of their potential.
+Productive.ly is a productivity app with robust features which include a focus timer, a quick task list, a note storage and a built-in break button to help ease your tension throughout your busy day.
+Are you ready to carpe diem?

 ## Wireframes